Concept

 export { TextField } from './components/TextField';

-export { Card, CardHeader, CardTitle, CardContent } from './components/Card';
+export { Card, CardHeader, CardTitle, CardContent, CardFooter } from './components/Card';

 export { tokens } from './tokens';

-"Create a user registration form with email, password, and submit button.
+After making these changes, run a real test.
+Prompt the AI with: "Create a user registration form with email, password, confirm password, and a submit button.
 Use our design system."

 • Does it import from the correct path?